OnroerendErfgoed/augeias/docs/service.rst

 .. http:put:: /collections/{collection_key}/containers/{container_key}/{object_key}

-    Copy an object from one store location into another.
+    Copy an object from one store location into another within the same Augeias instance.
+    The location of the input object must be an absolute URL.

     If an object with this key already exists, it will be overwritten.
 If not, it will be created.